ashleyrbemis/cloud-temperature-emissivity-model/README.md

 ## Overview

-This repository contains the code and resources for my research project focused on **modeling molecular cloud temperatures and star formation rates**.
+This repository contains the code and resources for my research project focused on modeling molecular cloud temperatures, molecular line emissivities (i.e. HCN, CO and also HCO+), and star formation rates.
 This work is built upon the foundational code from my published work: Bemis et al., A&A, 692, A146 (2024).
-The primary objective of this project is to **understand the physical conditions that govern star formation in diverse galactic environments, with a particular emphasis on gas temperature profiles and their influence on star formation efficiency.**
+The primary objective of this project is to understand the physical conditions that govern star formation in diverse galactic environments, with a particular emphasis on gas temperature profiles, variations in emissivity, and their influence on observational estimates of (dense) gas star formation efficiency.

 ## Problem Statement

 Directly measuring kinetic temperatures in dense molecular gas is a significant challenge in astrophysics due to the optical depth of these regions to thermal continuum emission.
 This project addresses this by developing a computational framework to infer these temperatures.
-It leverages sophisticated radiative transfer models (specifically using a RADEX-like approach) and synthetic or observed spectral line intensities of key molecular species (e.g., CO, HCN, HCO+).
+It uses radiative transfer modeling (integrating RADEX) to generate synthetic spectral line intensities of key molecular species (e.g., CO, HCN, HCO+).
 The derived temperatures are crucial for accurately characterizing the physical conditions (e.g., density, pressure) within molecular clouds, which in turn provides vital insights into the mechanisms and efficiency of star formation.

 ## Data Sources